Venture off the beaten track to discover Eastern Europe. Be embraced by friendliest locals, loveliest villages, and quaintest traditions.

 This morning we make our way to the stunning Bulgarian capital, Sofia.
 We arrive just before lunch and have a chance to explore some of the more notable sights before our hotel check-in.
 See one of the largest Eastern Orthodox cathedrals in the world, the impressive St. Alexander Nevsky Cathedral, see the red brick Rotunda of St George which dates back to the 4th century and is Sofia’s oldest building, lose yourself in the labyrinthian Central Market Hall and experience all the unique sights and smells of Bulgaria.
 Tonight go out and enjoy Sofia’s incredible nightlife.

-We make an early departure for the Serbian border and our destination, the capital city of Belgrade.
+Up and at ‘em, it’s time to make an early departure for the Serbian border and our destination, the capital city of Belgrade!
 After crossing the border we have our first stop in the gateway between East and West, the ancient city of Nis.
-See the fortifications of the Turkish-built Nis Fortress, explore the ancient Ottoman ruins, and have a delicious local treat for lunch.
+See the fortifications of the Turkish-built Nis Fortress, explore the ancient Ottoman ruins, and grab a delicious local treat for lunch.
 We depart Nis shortly after and arrive in the Serbian capital later this afternoon.
-After checking in we have an optional walking tour of the city followed by an epic pub crawl we’ve come to call the Belgrade Blitz, so join us for a memorable night out in Belgrade’s unique Balkan atmosphere.
+After checking in we have an optional walking tour of the city followed by an epic pub crawl we’ve come to call the Belgrade Blitz - so join us for what’s guaranteed to be a memorable night out in Belgrade’s unique Balkan atmosphere!

 Day 13: Belgrade

-Explore Belgrade and its many attractions, including churches, the Old Palace, museums, the parliamentary buildings, and many more.
-Those interested in scientific pursuit and the history should visit the Nikola Tesla Museum, this archive of his life’s work contains numerous designs, drawings, photographs, and thousands of original documents that could not been seen elsewhere.
-For those looking to relax in the scenic surrounds or delve into the local history should visit Kalemegdan Park and Fortress and have a lazy walk through the pristine and extremely culturally significant park.
-This evening we have an included authentic Serbian dinner followed by a free night to continue the party in this dynamic city.
+Explore Belgrade and its many attractions, including the Old Palace, museums, beautiful churches, the parliamentary buildings, and plenty more.
+Those interested in scientific pursuit and history should visit the Nikola Tesla Museum.
+This archive of his life’s work contains numerous designs, drawings, photographs, and thousands of original documents that cannot be seen anywhere else.
+For those looking to relax in the scenic surrounds or delve into the local history, you should visit Kalemegdan Park and Fortress.
+Enjoy a lazy walk through this pristine and extremely culturally significant park.
+This evening get out there and make the most of this dynamic city’s nightlife!

 Day 14: Belgrade to Budapest

-Today we head to the Hungarian border and our destination of Budapest.
+Today we head to the Hungarian border and our final destination of Budapest.
 Before crossing the border we have a stop on the banks of the Danube in Serbia’s second largest city, Novi Sad.
 Grab a bite for lunch and see the imposing Petrovaradin Fortress with its incredible views of the surrounding area and city.
-We arrive in the Hungarian capital of Budapest this afternoon and the rest of the day is yours to enjoy as you wish, join us for a delicious optional dinner followed by a spectacular cruise on the river to put the bow on a truly once in a lifetime tour.
+We arrive in the Hungarian capital of Budapest this evening.
+Venture out into the night to one of the famous ruin bars, and have a final drink with your Busabout family!

 Day 15: Budapest